Tourism carrying capacity: Weaknesses of carrying capacity

 Authors such as Buckley, Wagar, Washburne, McCool, and Stankey have critiqued the concept as being flawed in both the conceptual assumptions made and its practical application.
 For example, the notion of a carrying capacity assumes that various elements, such as the social-ecological systems in which tourism destinations are situated, are stable.
 But some situations are dynamically complex and some outcomes are impossible to predict.
-To implement a carrying capacity flawlessly would require both a stable situation and complete control over entry.
-Implementation also requires considerable financial and technical resources, and when demand exceeds a limit, the ways in which scarce opportunities are allocated are contentious.
+To implement a carrying capacity flawlessly would require either a stable situation or the ability to adjust entry limits based on changing conditions.
+Implementation also requires a means of monitoring entry, and when demand exceeds a limit, the ways in which scarce opportunities are allocated are contentious.
+For example, the trail capacity limits on entries into the Hardrock 100 running race in Colorado result in many disappointed runners.
+Nonetheless, the benefits of limiting the entries to a number that avoids harm to surrounding wilderness arguably exceed the costs.

 The main criticism of carrying capacity on a practical level is that it is difficult to calculate.
-The maximum number of visitors depends on how the tourists behave: ‘a large group of bird watchers moving through a landscape will have a different impact compared to a similar sized group of school children.’
+A safe solution is to set the limit at a conservative estimate of the capacity.
+The maximum number of visitors depends on how the tourists behave: 'a large group of bird watchers moving through a landscape will have a different impact compared to a similar sized group of school children.'
 The carrying capacity also depends on changing conditions at the site.
 In the case of national parks, visitor impacts change with seasons.

 UNESCO (the organization responsible for administrating the World Heritage list) has expressed a concern that the use of carrying capacity can give the impression that a site is better protected than it actually is, it points out that although the whole site may be below carrying capacity part of the site may still be crowded.

-In the context of tourism in wildlife sanctuaries Singh (2013) writes, ‘carrying capacity’ is a concept to be thought about when we intend for ‘sustainable versus full harvest/utilization of resource for a purpose’.
-In wildlife sanctuaries ‘full utilization of infrastructure or resource for tourism’ is a remote mandate, unthinkable.
-Hence, instead of ‘carrying capacity’ it is recommended to have a set of guidelines for regulating tourism without much disturbing the wildlife.
-That will perhaps be sustainable for both wildlife conservation and tourism industry.
+In the context of tourism in wildlife sanctuaries, Singh (2013) writes, 'carrying capacity' is a concept to be thought about when we intend for 'sustainable versus full harvest/utilization of resource for a purpose'.
+In wildlife sanctuaries 'full utilization of infrastructure or resources for tourism' is a remote mandate.
+Hence, instead of 'carrying capacity,' some people recommend guidelines or regulations that prevent tourism from disturbing wildlife in ways other than limiting the volume of tourism.
+In cases where such regulations are easier to establish and implement than policies based on carrying capacity, regulations will perhaps be sustainable for both wildlife conservation and the tourism industry.
+In many other cases, limits based on estimates of the tourism carrying capacity are implemented with beneficial effects.